This tutorial will guide you through installing Python3, Jupyter Notebook, Scikit Learn, and other helpful Python libraries.

 For Windows users, choose your platform’s executables, download the package, and install it on your Machine.

-During the installation, you have an option that tells us whether or not you need to install the Visual Studio Code or not.
-If you have not downloaded it, please download and install it on your Machine.
+During the installation, you have an option that tells us whether or not you need to install the Visual Studio Code.
+If you have not downloaded it, please install it on your Machine.

 Step 2: Open Anaconda Navigator